Why do we need to change?

 - residential streets that are filling up with parked and rat running motor traffic, despite only half of Walthamstow households having access to a car,

 - offputting streets for ‘active travel’ – too dangerous for most people to want to cycle in, and which are not pleasant or particularly convenient for walking,

 - a rapidly increasing population … Waltham Forest’s population is forecast to increase by 32% from 2011 to reach over 340,000 by 2041; that’s just under 100,000 additional people.
-We can easily build more homes but there’s precious no scope for more roads or parking spaces,
+We can easily build more homes but there’s little scope for more roads or parking spaces,

 - 40% of outer London car journeys are less than 2km, and the school run now accounts for at least one in every five cars on London’s roads.
 Many of our streets have reached peak motor vehicle capacity (especially at rush hour and school run times) and are therefore often very congested,